The Road to Hana is one of those bucket list items in Maui that you should definitely put on your must-do list.

 After driving the extremely curvy road to Hana, you can easily become fatigued and that’s one of the reasons why rental car companies designate the road as unauthorized.

-If you ignored me earlier and didn’t stop to grab a bite to eat at Nahiku Marketplace you must add Billy’s Burgers to your road to Hana itinerary.
+If you ignored me earlier and didn’t stop to grab a bite to eat at Nahiku Marketplace you must add Billy’s Burgers as one of your Road to Hana Stops.

 Right before you reach the burger joint nestled on the side of the road you can usually hear or see the cattle that their beef comes from, all grass-fed and free-range.